-You will be assessed by a combination of practical and written work.
+You will be assessed through a combination of written and practical work.
 You need to show your teacher/tutor that you can:

-- identify and describe different types of hardware and fastenings - establish hardware and fastening requirements from job specifications - select the appropriate hardware and fastenings - install hardware and fastenings - complete all operations safely - clean and store tools, plant and equipment correctly
+- → identify and describe different types of hardware and fastenings - → establish hardware and fastening requirements from job specifications - → select the appropriate hardware and fastenings - → install hardware and fastenings - → complete everything safely - → keep your work area, tools, and equipment clean and tidy.

-Your teacher/tutor will also give you a worksheet that you need to complete, which your teacher/tutor will mark.
+Your teacher/tutor will also give you a Knowledge Assessment to complete, which your teacher/tutor will mark.